cs1302uga/cs1302-tutorials/maven.md

 	 ```

    However, if your project has a runtime dependency, i.e., a library that is required during
-   runtime, then the `exec:java` phase will automatically ensure that it is on the class path
+   runtime, then the `exec:java` phase will automatically ensure that it is on the classpath
    when the driver class is executed!
 This is especially convenient when there are multiple
    such dependencies.